BYUCS235/cs235-assignments/Unit01-Intro-to-cpp/homework1a-intro-to-cpp/instructions.md

   - You won't be asked to divide or mod by zero
 - Support `add`, `subtract`, `multiply`, `divide`, and `mod` (modulus) operations
   - Each of these operations takes a `left operand` and `right operand`
+- The program should exit when given an empty operation
 - Follow the formatting demonstrated in the example

 **Example**